LawrentChen/lingnan_beamer/README.md

 For now, this syle has been tested under mactex, texlive and xelatex enviornment.

+This style uses biblatex for bibliography, which uses biber as its default backend, so the compile chain should be **xelatex->biber->xelatex->xelatex**.

 **Attention**: If you want to try compiling `demo.tex`, you may need to change the Chinese font setting (CJK) in the demo, according to your system and fontset.